-Next thing I know the bell rings, telling me it’s time for the next class, I gather my things together, and start heading down the hall, faces fly past me in a blur of colors, the voices all mix together, and I interpret all of the noise to just a low hum, maybe I run into a couple bodies, I don’t know who, so I just brush it off, and keep dodging the rest of them.
+Next thing I know the bell rings, telling me it’s time for the next class.
+I gather my things together and start heading down the hall.
+Faces fly past me in a blur of colors, the voices all mix together, and I interpret all of the noise to just a low hum.
+Maybe I run into a couple of bodies, I don’t know who, so I just brush it off and keep dodging the rest of them.
 All I’m trying to do is get to my seat before the next bell rings, telling me I made it in time.

 I’m sure some of you can relate to being so caught up in the “routine” of our lives that we really don’t take the opportunity to just take a deep breath for a second…to stand back and really look over and appreciate everything around us.

 It’s so easy to just simply exist in this world, to be physically present from day to day, but maybe not mentally or emotionally.
 But what we need to do is not just exist, but actually live.

 A couple of years ago I was diagnosed with seasonal depression.
 Some days are worse than others, but especially when winter rolls around, I have the tendency to slip into a sort of unconsciousness about the things and people around me.

 The doctor suggested light therapy, so on my desk at home, I have this lightbox about two feet tall and one foot wide, I am supposed to sit in front of it for 30 minutes a day.
 It is so bright–it gives people who aren’t used to it headaches—but I’m so deprived of “light” that it’s necessary for me to turn it on.